salvadorsanchezvmas/PasionpTodos/DOCS/use-case/get_promotion.md

     Then the system returns an error response
     And the error message indicates no promotions are currently available

-  Scenario: Invalid user profile
+  Scenario: Invalid user id format
+    Given the user provides an invalid idUser format When the user invokes the GetPromotion endpoint Then the system returns an error response
+    And the error message indicates the idUser is invalid

+  Scenario: User does not exist
-    Given the user profile does not exist or is invalid When the user invokes the GetPromotion endpoint Then the system returns an error response
+    Given the user provides a valid idUser that does not exist in the system When the user invokes the GetPromotion endpoint Then the system returns an error response
     And the error message indicates the user must register first